sekulovskin/research-archive-masters-thesis/README.md

 ### `Wrapper_function`*
 this folder contains the programmed wrapper function around `bain`, for testing hypotheses about the (fixed) parameters of two-level `lmer` models using `bain`, which includes the possibility of calculating and using jref directly within the function, with no need to calculate it separately.
 The folder also contains tests for this function (see, `tests_wrapper.R`).

+### Postprocessing
+Contains the scripts that are necessary to obtain the plots and tables presented in the paper.

 ## Ethics: